AkibAzmain/docview/docs/docview/writing-extensions.rst

 Every extension must define the method ``get_applicability_level``.
 It would return a enumerator named ``applicability_level``.
 This enumerator contains several member (e.g. tiny, small, medium, big, huge).
-See ":ref:`what-is-applicability-level`" for more.
+See ":ref:`applicability-level`" for more.
 In this example, it returns ``applicability_level::tiny``.
 The next method::

     const docview::doc_tree_node* get_doc_tree(std::filesystem::path path) noexcept